 Central Council (Sec.
 4):

 The Central Council will be composed of following members: 1.
 The Minister in charge of Consumer Affairs of the union government will be the chairperson of the Council.
+2.

+Such members official and non-official representing such interests as may be prescribed.
 The Central Council meets as and when necessary.
 At least one meeting shall be held every year.
 The time and place of the meeting will be fixed by the Chairman.
 The procedure in regard to the transactions of the business shall also be determined by the Chairman.
 (Sec 5).

 State Council (Sec.
 7):

-A State Council shall be composed of the following members, namely,
+A State Council shall be composed of the following members, namely, 1.

+The Minister in charge of Consumer Affairs of the state government will act as Chairman.
+2. Such members official and non-official representing such interests as may be prescribed by the state government.
 The State Council shall meet as and when necessary.
 The time and place of the meeting shall be fixed by the Chairman.
 The Council shall observe such procedure regard to the transactions of its business as may be prescribed by the state government.